Naeem-Arafa/Muslim-App-Naeem-Al-Eman/README.md

 # Muslim-App-Naeem-Al-Eman

 Muslim-App-Naeem-Al-Eman is designed to support and enhance the daily lives of Muslims by providing a comprehensive set of features aimed at fostering faith, knowledge, and community.
-This C# desktop application focuses on improving backend logic, using clean, readable, and reusable code, while connecting many files or forms together.
+This C# desktop application built on the .NET framework focuses on improving backend logic, using clean, readable, and reusable code, while connecting many files or forms together.

 ## Features